 Despite setting a record in 2009 for the most runs in an English domestic T20 season of 10 matches, some have never accepted his value as a limited-overs player, either.
-While Trott's ODI average has hovered around 50 for most of his career, his strike-rate of around 75 has been a source of constant discussion - never more so than during the 2013 Champions Trophy, when the make-up of England's top three was questioned.
+While Trott's ODI average in excess of 50 is substantially higher than any regular England player in ODI history, his strike-rate of around 75 was a source of constant discussion - never more so than during the 2013 Champions Trophy, when the make-up of England's top three was questioned.
 The records show, however, that when Trott flourishes, England flourish too, and he was their leading run-scorer as they narrowly failed to win the competition.

-His presence at the crease has arguably become the most reassuring sight in English cricket since the retirement of Graham Gooch.
-When he abruptly left England's 2012-13 Ashes tour after the first Test in Brisbane with a stress-related illness, England's director of cricket, Andy Flower, bemoaned the loss of his "rock".
-It emerged that he had been managing the condition for several years.
+His presence at the crease had arguably become the most reassuring sight in English cricket since the retirement of Graham Gooch.
+But when he abruptly left England's 2012-13 Ashes tour after the first Test in Brisbane with a stress-related illness, England's director of cricket, Andy Flower, bemoaned the loss of his "rock".